|

 possible knowledge of the actual cosmology.

-Previously, I introduced two equivalent astrogeodetic
+Previously, I introduced two

-modules, S27 and S29, in an Astronomy
+equivalent astrogeodetic modules, S27 and S29, in an Astronomy and Astronomical Modules

-and Astronomical Modules discussion.
-In quick summary, counting
+discussion.
+In quick summary, counting periods counts motion and I

-periods counts motion and I employ the motion quantities in analyses.
+employ the motion quantities in analyses.
+Study results pointed out the

-Study results pointed out the S22 module (see results table below),
+S22 module (see results table below), due to the value's approxiation

-due to the value's approxiation to the S27 module.
+to the S27 module.

-Does the S22 module at Thornborough evidence heliocentric
+Does the S22 module at

-knowledge?
-In ArchaeoGeodesy,
+Thornborough evidence heliocentric knowledge?
+In ArchaeoGeodesy, I added an

-uses the vlookup feature; you type in the variable code from the
+feature; you type in the variable code from the adjoining list and the

 Module Code